NicoDevStuff/Nvim-Config/README.md

   * [Nerd Font collection](https://github.com/ryanoasis/nerd-fonts)
   * Or use any font you want!
  * Individual dependencies for the language servers
-  * for example coc-python and jedi for the python programming language,
-  * clangd for c/c++
-  * and so on.

 ### Installation:
 * Install [Neovim 7](https://neovim.io/) or newer